sekmo/foodplaces/README.md

 - gluten_free: boolean

 ## Next features

-- **Google Maps integration**
-Have a Google Maps view that shows the restaurants on a map.

 - **Restaurant reviews**
 Have the ability to leave a review to a restaurant, and see the average rating for every restaurant.